saveenr/usql-tutorial/ch06/filesets.md

 # FileSets

-We's seen that you can explicitly list all the files in the EXTRACT statement.
+We've seen that you can explicitly list all the files in the EXTRACT statement.
 You may not want to list all the files manually because there are a lot them.

 FileSets make it easy to define a pattern to identify a set of files to read.